Competition Rules

 - Project Requirements: Nominations are only accepted for projects, policies and works that are completed before submission.
 Detailed criteria are outlined in each category description.

-- Multiple Entries: Multiple nominations across different categories will be accepted, but no WGIN members are limited to no more than 2 nominations per category
+- Multiple Entries: Multiple nominations across different categories will be accepted, but non-WGIN members are limited to no more than 2 nominations per category.
+If more than two nominations are submitted, only the two earliest submissions will be accepted for further consideration.

 V. COMPETITION CATEGORIES